MASPOB: Bandit-Based Prompt Optimization for Multi-Agent Systems with Graph Neural Networks: Related Work

 \textbf{MAS Workflows.} Agentic frameworks such as AutoGen~\cite{wu2024autogen}, MetaGPT~\cite{hong2023metagpt}, CAMEL~\cite{li2023camel}, and ChatDev~\cite{qian2024chatdev} have enabled the construction of complex collaboration workflows.
 Much recent work studies \emph{structural search}, which aims to discover effective interaction graphs and team compositions dynamically (e.g., GPTSwarm~\cite{zhuge2024gptswarm}, AFlow~\cite{zhang2024aflow}, and DyLAN~\cite{liu2023dynamic}).

 In contrast, many high-stakes industrial applications (e.g., financial auditing, medical diagnosis, and automated standard operating procedures) require workflows to follow expert-validated topologies for compliance and auditability~\cite{pei2025flow,nandi2025sop,ye2025sop}.
 Such \emph{frozen-topology} settings are not well served by structural search, as modifying the workflow structure may be infeasible or undesirable.
+Semantic Backpropagation~\cite{wang2024correctly} is also closely related, as it treats language-based agentic systems as computational graphs and propagates semantic feedback backward to optimize node-level prompts or instructions.
 The closest prior work to ours is MAPRO~\cite{zhang2025maprorecastingmultiagentprompt}, which formulates multi-agent prompt optimization as a maximum a posteriori (MAP) inference problem and proposes a language-guided variant of belief propagation.
 While MAPRO explicitly accounts for inter-agent dependencies and provides a principled formulation, it relies on intricate inference procedures that may raise efficiency concerns in large combinatorial spaces.

 Beyond inference complexity, a major bottleneck in optimizing such MAS is the prohibitive evaluation cost—carrying out a single evaluation of systems like Voyager~\cite{wang2023voyager} requires numerous LLM API calls, rendering data-intensive techniques like RL or large-scale evolution~\cite{guo2023connecting} impractical.
 While sample-efficient methods like Contextual Bandits (e.g., LinUCB~\cite{li2010contextual}) offer a potential solution, existing algorithms are mostly "structure-blind" in that they treat the search space as independent vectors, ignoring the strong topological priors in MAS.
 Although GNNs have demonstrated strong structure modeling capabilities in combinatorial optimization~\cite{li2018combinatorial}, a bandit method that effectively leverages GNNs to navigate the structured search space of fixed-topology MAS remains a missing piece.